geraintluff/git-mine/README.md

 # git-mine

-Python script that amends Git's current HEAD to minimise
+Python script that amends Git's current HEAD to minimise the commit ID

 ## Usage: